 In many of the early conversations in the weeks and months following Hurricane Sandy, this topic arose frequently.
-The vast majority of foundations that supported Sandy recovery did seem to take it to heart and mix their funding across immediate relief efforts and long-term recovery efforts, and The biggest risk funders undertook was directing funds to recognize that there would be additional needs that would grantees doing disaster recovery work that was far outside arise well after the one-year mark.
-But the private and family their usual areas of expertise.
-For example, the Red Hook foundations that were part of those conversations were not the Initiative, which is primarily a youth development organization, sum of institutional giving that is outlined in this report.
-The became a central organizer of relief and recovery efforts in majority of corporate giving went to the American Red Cross, that community-and many foundations provided new funding which is generally associated with immediate relief (although, for those efforts.
-Some funders supported organizations like as this report discusses, the Red Cross did distribute its funds Occupy Sandy, which cropped up in the wake of the disaster. to a mix of short-, mid- and long-term recovery operations).
-But most funders turned to their existing grantees and asked Notably, Robin Hood Foundation, which became the largest them how they could be of help in the disaster response.
-This private funder of Sandy recovery efforts, explicitly stated that it "take risks" idea is one that funders may have had in mind, would not follow this best practice.
-It dispersed all of the funds but didn't act upon when so many existing grantees were very it raised within six months after Sandy, before federal dollars ready to perform. had even been allocated.
-It mandated that its grantees spend Strengthen local philanthropy.
-Use financial the money it granted within one year.
-So the idea of "holding resources, and staff expertise and time to invest in back" portions of recovery funds for a time when unmet needs and develop local philanthropic organizations.
-Stronger become apparent in the years following a disaster was not local philanthropic organizations will yield stronger nonprofit organizations. adopted by the whole funding community.
+The vast majority of foundations that supported Sandy recovery did seem to take it to heart and mix their funding across immediate relief efforts and long-term recovery efforts, and recognize that there would be additional needs that would arise well after the one-year mark.
+But the private and family foundations that were part of those conversations were not the sum of institutional giving that is outlined in this report.
+The majority of corporate giving went to the American Red Cross, which is generally associated with immediate relief (although, as this report discusses, the Red Cross did distribute its funds to a mix of short-, mid- and long-term recovery operations).
+Notably, Robin Hood Foundation, which became the largest private funder of Sandy recovery efforts, explicitly stated that it would not follow this best practice.
+It dispersed all of the funds it raised within six months after Sandy, before federal dollars had even been allocated.
+It mandated that its grantees spend the money it granted within one year.
+So the idea of "holding back" portions of recovery funds for a time when unmet needs become apparent in the years following a disaster was not adopted by the whole funding community.

-As this research indicates, the vast number of commitments philanthropy.
-Increase the capacity, influence and made in the immediate aftermath of Sandy-especially power of local philanthropy by developing partnerships among corporations who made donations in the immediate and collaborative funding opportunities. weeks following the storm-went to the American Red Cross, Whether or not the funders of New York contributed to the similar to past disasters.
-But unlike past disasters across building of a stronger philanthropic infrastructure during the the United States, two local entities were able to position themselves as reliable and worthy recipients of funds and Sandy response is somewhat debatable-in part because its brought in tens of millions of dollars to then distribute to local philanthropic organizations were already relatively strong.
-It organizations well known to them.
-Those organizations, Robin is possible to assert that New York's philanthropic community Hood Foundation and the Mayor's Fund to Advance New York had already invested well in its infrastructure organizations City, know the city's poverty-fighting nonprofit community and that is why additional investments in the midst of the exceptionally well.
-Additionally, many local funders committed Sandy response seemed unnecessary.
-Philanthropy New a mix of short-term relief grants and longer-term recovery York received a small grant from one funder early on in the response to support its work organizing the philanthropic grants.
-But this best practice item seems directed more at non-local funders making large commitments to the expected response.
-The group of six funders noted above came together institutions.
-For those funders, Sandy seemed to be like most to support a set of convenings at the one-year anniversary of disasters and the go-to recipient was the Red Cross. the Sandy disaster that proved to be immensely valuable and supportive of the larger philanthropic community's ongoing Be willing to take risks.
-Overcome the inherent response to Sandy.
-The New York funding community did not cautiousness of foundations and invest in nonprofit see the development or growth of philanthropic infrastructure organizations that have not previously received organizations as an imperative of the Sandy response. significant support from the philanthropic community.
+As this research indicates, the vast number of commitments made in the immediate aftermath of Sandy-especially among corporations who made donations in the immediate weeks following the storm-went to the American Red Cross, similar to past disasters.
+But unlike past disasters across the United States, two local entities were able to position themselves as reliable and worthy recipients of funds and brought in tens of millions of dollars to then distribute to local organizations well known to them.
+Those organizations, Robin Hood Foundation and the Mayor's Fund to Advance New York City, know the city's poverty-fighting nonprofit community exceptionally well.
+Additionally, many local funders committed a mix of short-term relief grants and longer-term recovery grants.
+But this best practice item seems directed more at non-local funders making large commitments to the expected institutions.
+For those funders, Sandy seemed to be like most disasters and the go-to recipient was the Red Cross.